olavt/matter-chip-tool/README.md

 ### Commission a Matter over WiFi Device using the chip-tool

-If you have a QR-code for the device it needs to be decoded to use it with the chip-tool.
+If you have a QR-code for the device it can be decoded to use it with the chip-tool.

 Use a tool to decode the scanned QR-code into a code like this: